trys/trysv4/content/blog/shortcuts-for-comparing-dev-to-design.md

 Pixel perfection is a myth.
 Now we've got that out the way, let's carry on.

-Well, first, we know [the ideal viewport doesn't exist](https://viewports.fyi/), and chasing absolute pixel accuracy is a fool's errand, but that doesn't stop us from trying to get pretty darn close.
+Well almost.
+[The ideal viewport doesn't exist](https://viewports.fyi/), and chasing *absolute* pixel accuracy is a fool's errand, but that shouldn't stop us from trying to get pretty darn close.
 For me, the reasons are twofold.

 Firstly, I take personal pride in getting as close as I ~~possibly~~ reasonably can.
 Call me weird, but I get such a rush delivering a dynamic component that's impossible to distinguish its static counterpart in Figma.
 Oh boy, do I love it.